-Respiration is the biochemical process of releasing energy, which can be utilized by our body cells to perform various daily activities like walking, sitting, running and other life processes.
-Moreover, respiration is an essential and vital process for maintaining the proper functioning of the organ system.
+Cellular Respiration is the biochemical process of releasing energy, which can be utilized by our body cells to perform various daily activities like walking, sitting, running and many other life processes.
+Moreover, cellular respiration is an essential and vital process for maintaining the proper functioning of the organ system.
 Breathing is the biological process by which oxygen gas is inhaled, and carbon dioxide is exhaled out from the lungs to improve gaseous exchange within the living cells, tissues and other organs of the human body.

-As discussed, breathing is a physical process of exchanging gases between the cells and the environment.
-The mechanism of breathing involves respiratory organs like lungs, nose, etc.
+- As stated above, breathing is the biological process of inhaling and exhaling gases between the cells and the environment.
+The mechanism of breathing involves various respiratory structures such as the windpipe, lungs and nose.

-Respiration, on the other hand, is a chemical process that takes place in the cell.
-The air that we inhale, brings oxygen to the lungs and is carried by the blood to the cells, where it helps in the breakdown of glucose which results in the generation of energy.
-This generated energy is used by the cells to carry out their respective functions.
+- Respiration, on the other hand, is a chemical process that takes place in the cell.
+The air that we inhale brings oxygen to the lungs and is carried by the blood to the cells, where it helps in the breakdown of glucose which results in the generation of energy.
+This energy is used by the cells to carry out their respective functions.

 |No enzymes are used during the process.||A large number of enzymes are used during the process.|

-Learn more in detail about respiration, its process, types or any other related topics @ Byju’s Biology
+Learn more about respiration, its process, types or concepts related to breathing only at BYJU’S Biology